bartoszputek/discord-music-bot/README.md

 * [License](#license)

 ## General info
 This project has been written to develop substitute for Groovy and Rythm bots which were closed due to YouTube ToS.
 The idea is that you can easily create and deploy music bot for your server.
-At this moment project is a playground.

 ## Technologies
 Project is created with: